 The company management team must generate value for shareholders, have a good track record allocating capital and be honest.
 In many companies there are huge conflicts of interests between shareholders and management - investors should avoid those firms.
 There are usually less conflicts of interests in family companies or business with a strong long term investor.

 Having a margin of safety.
 The difference between the market price and the estimate of value is the margin of safety.
 It is possible to compensate uncertainty by buying stocks only when they are trading for much less than the estimates of what they are worth.
 That will soften the effect of possible analysis mistakes or unforeseen future scenarios.
 Therefore, an investor not only needs a good company and a good management team, but also an attractive buying price.
 Great companies are only cheap when there is bad news about the company, its sector or the economy.
 It is important to understand how these factors are going to affect the future performance of the firm and take advantage of the situation if the market is overreacting to short term negative circumstances to invest for the long term.

 This could be the most important principle and it is related to the previous principle.
 Never paying more than what you think the business would be worth in a very bad scenario.

 Holding for Long Term

 Trading frequently results in commissions and more taxes and expenses that could have been compounded.
 Also, your investment period should be at least longer than 5 years (ideally more) and you should only invest the money you know you are not going to need in that period.

 Knowing When to Sell

-Knowing when to sell.
-There are four main reasons why an investor should consider selling his part of the company (shares): If they missed something when first evaluated the company, if the fundamentals have deteriorated, if the price of the stock has increased above the intrinsic value or if there is a better investment possibility.
+There are four main reasons why an investor should consider selling their part of the company (shares): If they missed something when they first evaluated the company, if the fundamentals have deteriorated, if the price of the stock has increased above the intrinsic value or if there is a better investment possibility.